 HARRISBURG, Pa.
 (AP) — Pennsylvania is joining the short list of states where online casino-style gambling is available.

-State regulators on Monday are allowing Parx Casino in suburban Philadelphia and Penn National’s Hollywood Casino near Hershey to launch online gambling portals to patrons statewide as part of a three-day test.
+Parx Casino in suburban Philadelphia and Penn National’s Hollywood Casino near Hershey launched online gambling portals to patrons statewide as part of a three-day test watched by state regulators.

 Nevada, New Jersey and Delaware are the only other states where online casino gambling is legal.

-A 2017 Pennsylvania law authorized an aggressive expansion of gambling and allowed the state’s casinos to operate casino-style gambling on websites and mobile applications for a license fee of $10 million.
+A 2017 Pennsylvania law authorized an aggressive expansion of gambling and allowed the state’s casinos to operate a full slate of casino-style gambling on websites and mobile applications for a license fee of $10 million.

 The two casinos aren’t ready to roll out poker, however.

 American Gaming Association figures show Pennsylvania is already the nation’s No. 2 state for commercial casino revenue, behind Nevada, at $3.2 billion last year.